 When and where should I do my first yacht charter?

 In order to answer this appropriately, I would first ask you a range of questions designed to gain an understanding of all of those coming on-board during your first yacht charter.
 Understanding your guests’ personalities, their age range, their interests, their relationship with each other and how they like to spend their time allows my team to offer truly tailored advice – after all, every yacht charter is different, just like those on-board.

 It is also useful to know where you and your guests will be travelling from, to ensure your destination is easy to access for you.
 Your availability will determine where in the world is most suited, for example Caribbean Yacht Charter is most popular over the Christmas holidays and into the New Year, while Mediterranean yacht charter is best enjoyed June through September.
 From there, I use the details you have provided and any preferences you have to suggest specific cruising grounds.

 Popular destinations for you to explore

 Exuma Yacht Charter (the Bahamas)

 There is no ‘best time’ to enjoy your first yacht charter, as you can adjust your charter location to suit your availability.
 For a Mediterranean yacht charter, July and August are the busiest months and have the highest charter rates (costs).
 If you are available in June or September, you can benefit from lower charter rates and less crowds.
-For charters in the Caribbean, November through March are the best months to charter, with Christmas and New Year’s being the most in demand periods.
+For charters in the Caribbean, November through March are the best months, with Christmas and New Year’s being the most in demand periods.
 There are of course lots of other more exotic places to charter around the world, so whenever you are available there will be an exciting location to explore!